 Leading With the Arms, Not the Hips

-To the untrained eye, it looks like someone doing kettlebell swings is muscling the kettlebell up to shoulder height by pulling it there with their arms.
-Relying on your arms takes that kettlebell swing, a compound exercise that provides a full-body workout, and turns it into a very inefficient high pull.
+To the untrained eye, it looks like someone doing kettlebell swings is muscling the kettlebell up to shoulder height by pulling it through with their arms.
+Relying on your arms takes that kettlebell swing—a compound exercise that provides a full-body workout—and turns it into a very inefficient high pull.

 The goal is not to pull the kettlebell to its max height with our arms.
-We want to use a powerful hip thrust and squeeze our abdominals and glutes to provide the power needed for the movement.
+Rather, we want to use a powerful hip thrust and squeeze our abdominals and glutes to provide the power needed for the movement.
 This is the best way to employ all of the muscles involved.

 It’s also much easier to move heavy weights when you’re using your full body instead of just your arms.
 Don’t believe us?
 Ask the clean and jerk.